Mark Burchill: International career

-Coaching career
+Coaching and scouting career

 On 25 March 2013, Burchill was named as a player/assistant manager of his home town club Livingston with Richie Burke to become the manager.
 However, Burchill was not eligible to play during the end of season 2012–13 due to international clearance not being received on time.
 He made his competitive debut for Livingston on 27 July 2013 in a Scottish Challenge Cup match against Berwick Rangers.

 Burchill was appointed caretaker manager of Livingston in December 2014.
 As manager he led the club to success in the 2014–15 Scottish Challenge Cup and also saved the side's Scottish Championship status on the final day.
 Midway through the following season, Burchill was sacked with the club sitting second bottom in the Championship.

 After his departure from Livingston, he worked as chief scout at AFC Bournemouth.
 When technical director Richard Hughes moved to Liverpool prior to the 2024–25 season, Burchill followed him to join the club's scouting team.
+In September 2026, he moved (again with Hughes) to become Director of Recruitment at Saudi Pro League club Al-Hilal.